Light

 “Blessed are the pure in heart, for they shall see God.” — Jesus Christ

-“The heart is the dwelling place of God; or, in another terminology, the heart is the mirror in which God reflects Himself.
+“The heart is the dwelling place of God; or, in another words, the heart is the mirror in which God reflects Himself.
 But this mirror must be polished by constant asceticism and constant acts of loving submission until all dust and rust have disappeared from its surface, and only then will it be able to reflect the eternal divine Light.” — Annemarie Schimmel

 “O nobly born, the time has now come for thee to seek the Path.
 Thy breathing is about to cease.
 In the past thy teacher hath set thee face to face with the сlear Light; and now thou art about to experience it in its Reality in the Bardo state…” — The Tibetan Book of the Dead